-Virtual Private Networks (VPNs) and Internet Protocol Virtual Private Networks (IP VPNs) sound similar but have a key differentiator.
-Understanding the difference and how it affects your service will ensure your business gets the performance it needs.
+Virtual Private Networks (VPNs) and Internet Protocol Virtual Private Networks (IP VPNs) sound similar but have some key differences when it comes to performance and security.
+Understanding the difference and how it affects your service will ensure your business gets the most out of its connectivity.

 First of all, what are a VPN and an IP VPN?

-An IP VPN works in much the same way, establishing seamless connectivity to the main network across an ISP while utilizing multiprotocol label switching (MPLS) technology to prioritize internet traffic and avoid public gateway to increase security.
+An IP VPN works in much the same way, establishing seamless connectivity to the main network across an ISP.
+However, it also uses multiprotocol label switching (MPLS) technology to prioritize internet traffic and avoid public gateway to increase security.

 What’s the Difference?